 - I will encourage others committed to excellence to join our chapter.

 - I will develop a resume and LinkedIn profile; use campus career resources; and network with alumni/ae and parents to help me secure internships and a full-time job upon graduation.

 - I will make it a goal to improve myself and the chapter during my years as an undergraduate.

 - I will commit to my fraternity/sorority and university the day I graduate to be a lifetime committed alumnus.

-Check out my next Blog: Message to Alumni/ae Fraternity and Sorority Members
+Check out my next blog in this series: Message to Alumni/ae Fraternity and Sorority Members

 Please feel free to share your comments with me at email@example.com.